Yale-NeRD/mind/artifacts/how_to_yale.md

 ```bash
 cd post_processing && ./04macro_bench_res.sh && cd ..
 ```
-- This script scan will scan through the directories for all the applications and number of compute blades and calculate normalized computing speed.
+- This script will scan through the directories for all the applications and number of compute blades then calculate normalized computing speed.
   - The value is calculated by (total amount of task / processing time): [actual code](https://github.com/shsym/mind/blob/8cf7e8baa05bd2489ad3058437d06acd92c8aa43/ctrl_scripts/scripts/post_processing/04macro_bench.py#L54)

 Result from the switch will be placed at `~/Download/latest.log`